nishcafe/kafka-playground/README.md

 Return to the previous terminal shell (of the message consumer) to see if the messages have been recieved.
 They should be displayed right below the command.

 ## Managing Zookeeper failover
 According to the [HBase documentation](http://hbase.apache.org/book.html#zookeeper), it is recommended that you run a ZooKeeper ensemble of 3, 5 or 7 machines; the more members an ensemble has, the more tolerant the ensemble is of host failures.
-In this project, I've used 3 ZooKeepers for failure management.
+In this project, I've used 3 ZooKeepers for failover management.
 As such, if one fails, another ZooKeeper would automatically take over as the leader.